sxxmin/BeHance-art-valuation/README.md

 ## System requirements
 * **Software dependencies**:
-  * Supported platforms: MacOS and Ubuntu (with Python 3.6.9)
+  * Supported platforms: MacOS and Ubuntu (with Python)
   * See requirements.txt for a complete list of necessary libraries.

 * **Tested Versions**